-No further pursue the foe, I caid, 'though Ossian is behind thee.'
-He came! and pleasant to my ear was Oscar's sounding steel.
-Why didst thou stop my hand,' he said, 'till death had covered all?
+I called him like a distant stream, "Oscar, return over Lena.
+No further pursue the foe," I said, "though Ossian is behind thee."
+He came! and pleasant to my.ear was Oscar's sounding steel.
+"Why didst thou stop my hand," he said, "till death had covered all?
 For dark and dreadful by the stream they met thy son and Fillan.
 They watched the terrors of the night.
 Our swords have conquered some.
-But as the winds of night pour the ocean over the white sands of Mora, so dark advance the sons of Lochlin over Lena's rustling leath!
+But as the winds of night pour the ocean over the white sands of Mora, so dark advance the sons of Lochlin, over Lena's rustling heath!
 The ghosts of night shriek afar: I have seen the meteors of death.
-Let me awake the king of Morven, he that smiles in danger-he that is like the sun of heaven, rising in a storn!
+Let me awake the king of Morven, he that smiles in danger!
+He that is like the sun of heaven, rising in a storm!

-Fingal had started from a dream, and leaned on Trenmor's shield! the dark-brown shield of his fathers, which they had lifted of old in war.
-The hero had seen, in his rest, the mournful form of Agandecea.
-She came from the way of the ocean-She slowly, lonely, moved over Lena.
+Fingal had started from a dream, and leaned on Trenmor's shield; the dark-brown shield of his fathers, which they had lifted of old in war.
+The hero had seen, in his rest, the mournful form of Agandecca.
+She came from the way of the ocean.
+She slowly, lonely, moved over Lena.
 Her face was pale, like the mist of Cromla.
 Dark were the tears of her cheek.
-She often raised her dim hand from her robe, her robe which was of the clouds of the desert: she raised her dim hand over Fingal. and turned away her silent eyes!
-'Why weeps the daughter of Starno?' said Fingal with a sigh: ' why is thy face so pale, fair wanderer of the clouds?'
+She often raised her dim hand from her robe, her robe which was of the clouds of the desert: she raised her dim hand over Fingal, and turned away her silent eyes! " Why weens the daughter of Starno?" said Fingal with a sigh; "why is thy face so pale, fair wanderer of the clouds!"
 She departed on the wind of Lena.
 She left him in the midst of the night.
 She mourned the sons of her people, that were to fall by the hand of Fingal.
 The hero started from rest.
+Still he beneld her

-Still he beheld her in his soul.
+The nero started from rest.
+Still be beneid her in his soul.
 The sound of Oscar's steps approached.
-The king saw the gray shield on his side: for the faint beam of the morning came over the waters of Ullin.
-'What do the foes in their fear?'s said the rising king of Morven; 'or fly they through ocean's foam, or wait they the battle of steel?
+The king saw the grey shield on his side: for the faint beam of the morning came over the waters of Ullin.
+"What do the foes in their fear?" said the rising king of Morven; "or fly they through ocean's foam, or wait they the battle of steel?
 But why should Fingal ask?
 I hear their voice on the early wind!
-Fly over Lena's heath: O Oscar, awake our friends!'
+Fly over Lena's heath: O Oscar, awake our friends!"

 The king stood by the stone of Lubar.
 Thrice he reared his terrible voice.
 The deer started from the fountains of Cromla.
-The rocks shook on all heir hills.
-Like the noise of a hundred mountain-streams, that burst, and roar, and foam! like the clouds that gather to a tempest on the blue face of the sky! so met the sons of the desert, round the terrible voice of Fingal.
+The rocks shook on all their hills.
+Like the noise of a hundred mountainstreams, that burst, and roar, and foam! like the clouds, that gather to a tempest on the blue face of the sky! so met the sons of the desert, round the terrible voice of Fingal.
 Pleasant was the voice of the king of Morven to the warriors of his land.
-Often had he led them to battle; often returned with the spoils of the foc.
+Often had he led them to battle; often returned with the souls of the fee.